fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Disable-AzureRmBackupProtection.md

 ```

 ## DESCRIPTION
-The **Disable-AzureRmBackupProtection** cmdlet disables protection for an azure_2 Backup protected item.
+The **Disable-AzureRmBackupProtection** cmdlet disables protection for an Azure Backup protected item.
 This cmdlet stops regular scheduled backup of an item.
 This cmdlet can delete existing recovery points for the backup item.